apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Yanbo Liang -- Improvements in Core, MLlib, and PySpark; new features in MLlib and PySpark; bug fixes in MLlib and SQL; improvement in MLlib and PySpark
  * Yash Datta -- Improvements and bug fixes in SQL
  * Ye Xianjin -- Bug fixes in Core
+ * Yi Lu -- New features in SparkR
  * Yi Tian -- New features in Web UI and SQL; bug fixes in SQL
  * Yin Huai -- Improvements in tests and SQL; new features in SQL; bug fixes in Core and SQL; improvement in Core and SQL
  * Yong Tang -- Bug fixes in Core